ReactorFailure/HenryTheBrick/README.md

 git clone https://github.com/ReactorFailure/HenryTheBrick.git
 ```

-- download necessary dependencies **(make sure you have Node.js and NPM installed 🤢)**:
+- Download necessary dependencies **(make sure you have Node.js and NPM installed 🤢)**:
 ```shell
 npm install
 ```

-- deploy slash commands:
+- Rename `example.env` to `env` and paste in your app's token and client id, as well as your Google Gemini API key.

+- Deploy slash commands (you can skip this step if you already loaded the commands):
 ```shell
 node deploy.js
 ```

-- run the app:
+- Run the app:
 ```shell
 node .
 ```